apache/jackrabbit-oak/oak-doc/src/site/markdown/security/introduction.md

 All other security modules can be considered _optional_ from an Oak repository point of view.
 Please note the following dependencies and special cases:

-1. **Authentication** is mandatory and expected to bind a set of `Principal`s to the `Subject` created or updated before|during the repository login.
+1. **Authentication** is mandatory and expected to bind a set of `Principal`s to the `Subject`.
+This may happen before or during the repository login.
 2. **Permission Evalution** is mandatory and associated with the set of `Principal`s bound to to the `Subject` during the authentication step.
 3. `Principal`s represent the link between authentication and authorization and _MAY_ be exposed by Principal Management module as described above.
-4. **Access Control Management** is optional and _usually_ goes along with
+4. **Access Control Management** is optional and _usually_ goes along with Principal and Privilege Management
-    - Principal Management
-    - Privilege Management
 5. **Principal Management** is optional and is _NOT_ tied to User Management.
    However, supporting User Management in a given repository setup _usually_ goes along with exposing the corresponding principals as part of the Principal Management.